Cyber Resilience Assessment of Unbalanced Distribution System Restoration under Sparse Load Forecasting Attacks: Power System Restoration under Adversarial Load Forecasting Attacks

 \subsection{Restoration Planning Model Based on Forecasted Loads}

-Restoration planning is typically formulated as a mixed-integer linear programming (MILP) problem.
-Load forecasting results $f_\theta(\textbf{X})$ serve as the input of this optimization-based model.
+Restoration planning is typically formulated as a mixed-integer linear programming (MILP) problem, where load forecasting results $f_\theta(\textbf{X})$ serve as key inputs to the restoration decisions.
+In this work, these forecasting inputs are replaced by the attacked forecasts generated by SAA in Section III, so that the sparse vulnerable points identified in the forecasting stage can be propagated to their downstream influence on restoration scheduling and feasibility.
 In the following, we use the MILP model for three-phase unbalanced distribution system restoration in \cite{zhang2021two} and present how load forecasting values are embedded in the restoration decisions. {Note that though adopting a MILP formulation in this study, any restoration method that relies on load forecasts remains susceptible to adversarial perturbations of these forecasts.}

 The model's objective is to maximize the total restored loads with priority factor $w_{i}^{\mathrm{L}}$ over the restoration period [1, T]:

 where $P_{i, \phi, t}^{\mathrm{L}}$ and $x_{i, t}^{\mathrm{L}}$ are the restored load and its restoration status at time $t$.
 If $P_{i, \phi, t}^{\mathrm{L}}$ is restored, then $x_{i, t}^{\mathrm{L}} = 1$. $T$ is the given restoration time length, and $\Omega_{L}$ and $\Omega_{\phi}$ are load bus and phase sets separately.
 The nodal active power balance of this objective function is: